Seligor's Castle, fun for all the children of the world. Angels A - Z

 By the wonderful Joan Gale Thomas

-is for YOU
+Y is just for YOU

-stands for You and you'll see if you look,
+Y is just for YOU stands for You and you'll see if you look,

 That you've nearly arrived at the end of this book